wintrs24/CAPlayground/README.md

 # CAPlayground

-Create beautiful animated wallpapers for iOS and iPadOS on any desktop computer with [CAPlayground](https://caplayground.pages.dev)
+Create beautiful animated wallpapers for iOS and iPadOS on any desktop computer with [CAPlayground](https://caplayground.pages.dev).

 ## Overview

 CAPlayground is a web-based Core Animation editor for making stunning wallpapers for your iPhone and iPad.
+Check out the [roadmap](https://caplayground.pages.dev/roadmap) to see progress.

 ## Getting Started